 We loved most things about Shimano's new M8120 XT pedals, but we found one flaw that was hard to overlook.
 The hexagonal locknut by the spindle tended to protrude above the level of the pedal body when tightened to the recommended torque specification.
 This resulted in slight interference with the shoe/pedal interface.
 The new version is also slightly heavier than the previous one.
 Beyond that, our love affair with the XT Trail pedals continues, especially with the improvements and updates to the new version.

-The Xpedo Ambix combines a full-featured, stable, and grippy flat pedal with a lightweight and efficient mid-cage clipless pedal.
-These dual-function pedals aren't made for riding your enduro rig to the store in flip flops, although they'd certainly work for that.
-The 6061 aluminum pedal body and Chromoly axles roll on three sealed cartridge bearings.
-Like a regular SPD, the clipless side features a wide-open engagement mechanism with a static front bar and spring-loaded rear.
-The release tension is adjustable, and the included XPC cleats offer 6-degrees of float.
+If you like to switch between clipping in and riding a flat pedal, we feel the Xpedo Ambix is the best dual-function pedal we tested.
+This model combines a full-featured, stable, and grippy flat pedal on one side with a lightweight and efficient mid-cage clipless pedal on the other.
+These versatile pedals are made with performance in mind, and the 6061 aluminum pedal body and Chromoly axles roll on three sealed cartridge bearings.
+Like a regular clip-in pedal, the clipless side features a wide-open engagement mechanism with a static front bar and spring-loaded rear.
+The release tension is adjustable, and the included XPC cleats offer 6 degrees of float.
 The flat side of the pedal features eight nicely spaced and adjustable grub pins.
-We loved that these pedals give you the option to ride with flats or clipped in, and they did a good job at both.
+If you're seeking clipless performance some of the time and want the option to ride a flat pedal other times, the Ambix does well at both.

-The pedal's platform size and pin placement interface well with a clipless shoe and aren't overly obtrusive when riding the clipless side.
+The pedal's platform size and pin placement interface well with a clipless shoe and aren't overly obtrusive when riding that side.
 We loved that while riding either side of the pedal, you could forget that it had another function.
 The Ambix satisfies a demand for a pedal that can give the clipless rider a chance to step back from commitment in precarious situations or add some efficiency to a flat pedal rider's haul up the hill.
-Our only real gripe is that it can be a little more complicated to clip back in with the mechanism on only one side of the pedal.
+Our only real gripe is that it can be a little less user-friendly to orient the pedal when clipping back in with the mechanism on only one side of the pedal.

 The Saint pedals aren't lightweight, and adding them to your bike may add a little heft compared to lighter models.
 The platform is also quite large, potentially leading to more pedal strikes for riders who frequent especially chunky terrain.
 That said, we found them to be the best option for their intended application, and we highly recommend them to the gravity crowd.

-Cross-country riders and racers or those seeking the lightest weight gear will most appreciate the Crank Brothers Eggbeater 3.
-At only 280-grams, it's the lightest weight mountain bike pedal in our review.
-Named for their striking resemblance to an eggbeater, these pedals have a unique, open design that made them the highest scorer in our mud-shedding test.
+Cross-country riders and racers or those seeking the lightest weight gear will most appreciate the Crankbrothers Eggbeater 3.
+At only 280 grams, it's the lightest weight mountain bike pedal in our review.
+Named for their striking resemblance to an eggbeater, these pedals have a unique, open design that made them the top performer in our mud-shedding test.
 They resist clogging and allow entry on all four sides of the pedal.
 They also have a floaty feel that can take some getting used to but may help to alleviate knee strain for some users.

 The Eggbeater 3 is the smallest of all the pedals tested, and we don't recommend them for beginners or those new to clipless pedals.
 They're not too difficult to engage, but the small cage does take some skill and patience to get your foot lined up perfectly.
-They also have virtually no platform, so they may not feel quite as stable as other pedals that provide more to stand on.
-The lack of any substantial platform also makes these pedals best suited for use with stiff-soled shoes.
+They also have virtually no platform, so they should only be used with very rigid-soled shoes and may not feel quite as laterally stable as other pedals that provide more to stand on.

-The reasonably priced Race Face Chester flat pedals impressed our testers.
-These composite bodied pedals boast decent levels of grip with eight well-spaced pins per side to bite into your soles.
-These lightweight pedals have a good mid-sized platform that measures 110 x 101mm and works well with a large range of foot sizes.
+The reasonably priced OneUp Components Composite flat pedals impressed our testers.
+It is essentially a composite-bodied version of the more expensive Aluminum pedals, and they boast decent levels of grip with ten well-spaced pins per side to bite into your soles.
+These lightweight pedals have a good mid-sized platform of 114 x 104 mm and work well with a large range of foot sizes and they are relatively low profile to help avoid rock strikes.
 The composite pedal body feels rugged and durable and will likely stand up to years of abuse.
-While they don't have the most tenacious grip, they do allow for small adjustments of the feet, and the pedal itself has good controlled mobility and doesn't spin too freely on its axle.
-This pedal is easily serviceable, and pins are readily available and easily replaced.
+While they don't have the most tenacious grip, they are the grippiest among the composite models we tested.
+The pedal itself has good controlled mobility and doesn't spin too freely on its axle.
+They are also relatively easily serviceable, and pin and bearing kits are readily available.

 Author and lead tester Joshua Hutchens is a mountain bike veteran who has held almost every job in the bike industry.
 From shop gopher to shop owner, bike guide to bike coach, Joshua has led cycling trips around the world and competed in every discipline he has discovered.
 He rides like Lionel Richie sings and has a meticulous and analytical approach to testing.